Imdimark/Surveillance_robot/README.md

 - Start the patrolling algorithm by relying on autonomous navigation strategies (mapping/planning) and on the information collected and stored in the ontology during the previous step.
 - When a room is reached, perform a complete scan of the room (by rotating the base or the camera).

+The robot is designed to primarily operate within the corridors, dedicating 80% of its operational time, or 720 seconds, to moving and performing functions in these areas.
+This aligns with its nature as a corridor monitoring or surveillance device.

+When not in the corridors, the robot spends the remaining 20% of its time, or 180 seconds, visiting and checking the rooms.
+This visit includes moving from the corridor area to the room, checking the room's conditions, and returning to the corridor.

+The robot is equipped with a battery with an autonomy of 900 seconds (15 minutes).
+Once the battery is completely drained, the robot autonomously returns to the charging station.
+This journey does not entail any energy consumption.
+After the battery has been fully charged, the robot resumes its activities by returning to the corridors or room areas as scheduled.

+To ensure that all rooms are regularly visited and checked, the robot operates with an urgency threshold of 2160 seconds (36 minutes).
+This means that each room is visited and checked at least once within this time interval.

+Moreover, the robot is programmed to return to the point where it interrupted its path after recharging, allowing it to resume its activities without interruptions.

+This behavior ensures that the robot can perform its activities efficiently, adhering to energy limitations and operational priorities, while ensuring a regular check of all rooms.

 Dipendenze:

 https://github.com/ros-perception/vision_opencv